First Nations Participants

 - Christopher Escobedo, Brown Berets, Rise Against Racism in Washington State.

-- Linda Yaya Wiechman, (to be confirmed)
+- Linda Yaya Wiechman.

 - Darrell Markishtum, Makah, (to be confirmed)